Model View Definition (MVD): key aspects of the IFC views and their use in BIM data exchange

 Another function of the MVD is its use for the certification of software that can control certain processes.

-In fact, buildingSMART grants a certification when a software can correctly manage the set of classes present in the IFC schema and which are included in a specific MVD.
+In fact, buildingSMART grants a certification when a software can correctly manage the set of classes present in the IFC schema hence those included in a specific MVD.

 Here is the page with all the software certified by BSI.